rodolfolermacontreras/langgraph_ai_agent_framework/project/healthbot/README.md

 HealthBot: "Have you finished reading?
 Type 'ready' to proceed to comprehension check"
 Patient:  "ready"

+HealthBot: "COMPREHENSION CHECK QUIZ - Question 1
-HealthBot: "Which of the following is a symptom of type 2 diabetes?
+           Which of the following is a symptom of type 2 diabetes?
            A) Increased thirst
            B) Weight gain
            C) Frequent urination